paslandau/docker-php-tutorial/README.md

 - Branch:
   [Part 4.2](https://github.com/paslandau/docker-php-tutorial/tree/part-4-2-phpstorm-docker-xdebug-3-php-8-1-in-2022)

-An update of the pervious article on setting up PhpStorm (Part 2) using the latest PHP version (PHP 8.1) as well as the latest Xdebug version (3).
+An update of the previous article on setting up PhpStorm (Part 2) using the latest PHP version (PHP 8.1) as well as the latest Xdebug version (3).
 The article also covers additional debugging challenges (from the browser, from the CLI, from a long running worker process).